 Kathleen addressed each question with supporting facts and graphic illustrations.
 She showed a time-lapsed film of the critical artic ice melting from 1990 to today and side-by-side image of Alaska’s Muir Glacier, which in 1941 was intact, and today is a fragment of its original size.
 The images were both difficult to watch and made it very difficult to deny there is, indeed, a change caused by humans.

 While the answers to questions one through four were eye-opening and startling, Kathleen did answer yes to question five – there is hope that we can meet the challenge.
 However, we cannot wait for the government or corporations to solve the problem.
 We all need to do our part now.
 What can we do to start the conversation in our community?

 - Become an educated consumer and follow media outlets such as Climate Central, Scientific American, Financial Times and Bloomberg.

-- Vote and contact your representatives.
+- Vote and contact your representatives process.
 The voices of many can make a change.

 - Support non-profit organizations whose work helps to addresses climate change like the North Shore Land Alliance.

 - Be an active shareholder and informed employee.